nazifekirca/nazifekirca.github.io/_posts/2022-01-08-Built-An-Awesome-Website-For-Free.md

 ### Why a Github page?

-If you want to build a stunning website that is 100% free and 100% yours, you have come to the right place: Zero cost for domain, template and hosting.
+If you want to build a stunning website that is 100% free and 100% yours, you have come to the right place: Zero cost for subdomain, template and hosting.
 All you need is a free Github account, which you'll need anyway if you want to break into tech.

 ### Examples for the type of website